Cost estimate cloud-based security system

 curl -s https://your-cloud-ip/setup_android.sh | bash

-Non-rooted Android phones are limited in what can be monitored directly, but you can still extract useful information manually and upload it securely to your IPA-SIEM server.
+Non-rooted Android phones are limited in what can be monitored directly, but you can still extract useful information manually and upload it securely to your SIEM server.

 This method requires physical access to the phone and a computer with ADB installed.
 Step-by-step: